 Samantha Lehnecker is a change management analyst for Accurate Group LLC, a real estate transaction firm headquartered in Independence, Ohio.
 Her position is distinctive (there are no other change management analysts at the firm) and requires her to wear many hats.
 Sam received her B.S. in finance from Case Western Reserve University in just three years and is currently earning her M.S. in construction management from Drexel University.
 After completing her master’s degree, she wants to pursue a career as a construction manager in the residential and soft commercial industries.
 She currently resides in Brunswick, Ohio, with her boyfriend, Paul.
 They love traveling and watching Cleveland sports!
 She can be contacted at email@example.com.

-Imani Scruggs is a program coordinator for 4-H at Ohio State University Extension’s Cuyahoga County office.
-Although this is his first year with OSU Extension, Imani has enjoyed working with children and adolescents of all ages for over five years.
-He earned his bachelor’s degree in psychology from Case Western Reserve University while simultaneously completing his master’s degree in social work at CWRU’s Jack, Joseph and Morton Mandel School of Applied Social Sciences.
-Imani is working on the development of STEM programming for at-risk youth in Cuyahoga County and currently resides in Cleveland Heights, Ohio.
+Imani Scruggs (CWR ’15, GRS ’15) is a program coordinator for 4-H at Ohio State University Extension’s Cuyahoga County office.
+In this role, he develops and facilitates youth programming for various schools and youth- serving organizations, focusing on STEM programs for at-risk youth.
+He also runs financial literacy courses as well as drug and bullying prevention programs.
+Imani earned his bachelor’s degree in psychology from Case Western Reserve while simultaneously completing his master’s degree in social work at CWRU’s Jack, Joseph and Morton Mandel School of Applied Social Sciences.
+He lives in Lakewood, Ohio.

 In his own words: “ESP prepared me well for the often- underestimated challenge of balancing a social life with an increasingly rigorous academic schedule.
 The program also fosters an immediate support system of not only peers, but also a group of faculty and staff that can be used as a resource through your four years of undergraduate work and beyond.”